 Shipwrecks involving larger vessels have contributed to the higher death toll, as similar incidents typically involved rubber dinghies in previous years.

-in the Mediterranean, reducing the number of victims has proven to be "extremely difficult" according to IOM spokesman Flavio Di Giacomo.
+Although several countries boosted their patrols in the Mediterranean, reducing the number of victims has proven to be "extremely difficult" according to IOM spokesman Flavio Di Giacomo.

 Recovering bodies at 'alarming rate'